Concrete mixer truck accidents in Georgia

 Can concrete mixer truck accidents be prevented?

 Yes.
 The National Ready Mixed Concrete Association provides excellent written and video safety training for drivers.
-Sadly, many concrete companies do not provide their drivers with this basic safety training.
+Sadly, many concrete companies do not provide their drivers with this basic safety training, which many truck drivers would welcome.

 Who may be responsible when a cement truck causes an accident?